Book Club

 Contact: Gary Coldren

 Mah-Jongg is a game that challenges your mental agility.
 It is played with tiles and requires three or four players per table.
+One advantage of this game is that you play as an individual and beginners and more advanced players can play together.
 Once you learn this game, you will find it quite addictive.